Xevkin/Bioinfomatics-meeting-August-2016/MANUAL_beast.md

 BEAST itself can be run through the command line or via a sparse GUI.
 Command line allows you to give BEAST additional threads.
 This step is long - 50 million chains with 4 threads may take ~1 day.

 ##Analyzing output
 The BEAST output is assessed using tracer.
 If multiple identical runs have been performed, merge .log and .tree using logcombiner, then load the log files in tracer.
 We want to see good mixing of the parameters ("hairy caterpillar" mcmc traces) and high ESS for parameters (preferably >200).
-This suggestions the run has went to convergence - it is sampling parameters from a stationary distribution.
+This suggests the run has went to convergence - it is sampling parameters from a stationary distribution.

 ####What you want to see
 ![What you want to see](https://github.com/Xevkin/Bioinfomatics-meeting-August-2016/blob/master/good_trace.png)